Zokrates/ZoKrates/zokrates_book/src/reference/verification.md

 # Verification

-Passed to the verifier contract, a given proof can be checked.
+Passed to the verifier contract, a proof can be checked.
 For example, using `web3`, a call would look like the following:

 ```javascript